anwaukoni/Yellow-brick-road/README.md

 # Yellow-brick-road
  A brick breaker game

-How To Play:
+##How To Play:
--Start game by clicking
+* Start game by clicking

--Control user pad by moving mouse
+* Control user pad by moving mouse

--Keep track of your lives
+* Keep track of your lives